maoratar1/SLAM/README.md

 #### Point cloud

-A point cloud is a map that tells us about every coordinate in the world if there is some object in that place, but it does not tell us if there is **not** object there.
+A point cloud is a map that tells us about every coordinate in the world if there is some object in that place, but it does not tell us if there is **no** object there.

 In order to create a point cloud we will use 2 concepts: `Images Matching` and `Triangulation`